deepcerulean/minotaur/README.md

 (This could, potentially, eventually become the basis for a worlds toolkit that could support building SDKs, etc.)

+## Working Notes

+Eventually we really want a combo of dijkstra and recursive-backtracking -- recursive-backtracking at the room-graph level, and dijkstras between points...

 ## Installation

 Add this line to your application's Gemfile: